 Sometimes, people who experience mental ill-health benefit from visiting hospital for their own safety, and to get the treatment they need to recover.

-Glenbourne is a two-ward acute mental health hospital in Plymouth for adults who are too unwell to be treated at home.
+Glenbourne is a two-ward (single sex) acute mental health hospital in Plymouth for adults who are too unwell to be treated at home.
 They may be suffering severe depression, manic phases of an illness or experiencing distressing psychotic symptoms that may put them at risk.

 At Glenbourne, we offer art therapy, mindfulness, relaxation and talking therapies, as well as support in understanding and managing medication used to treat mental illnesses.